 - Persons living continuously in a marriage-like relationship in the same household are comparable to a married couple regardless of their sex, provided that they have verifiably lived together for at least two years.
 The cohabitation requirement is not valid if the persons have joint custody of a child or if there is some other weighty reason (Aliens Act, para 37).
 Cohabitation has to be proved.

-Processing time is up to 15 calendar days.
-In individual cases it may be extended up to 30 days.
+Purpose A: Private visit (Processing time is up to 15 calendar days.
+In individual cases it may be extended up to 30 days.)

-Processing time is up to 5 calendar days
+Purpose B: Tourist visit (Processing time is up to 15 calendar days)

 Invitation letter stating the contact information (name of the contact person, phone number and address), the duration and purpose of the visit and who will be responsible for the costs.
 For multiple entry visas, inform the need to travel frequently/regularly.